History of Anatolia: Christianity in Anatolia during Roman times

 Jewish influences in Anatolia were changing the religious makeup of the region as Rome consolidated its power.
 In about 210 BCE, Antiochus III of the Seleucid Empire relocated 2,000 families of Jews from Babylonia to Lydia and Phrygia, and this kind of migration continued throughout the remainder of the Empire's existence.
 Additional clues to the size of the Jewish influence in the area were provided by Cicero, who noted that a fellow Roman governor had halted the tribute sent to Jerusalem by Jews in 66 BCE, and the record of Ephesus, where the people urged Agrippina to expel Jews because they were not active in their religious activities.

 The blossoming religious following of Christianity was evident in Anatolia during the beginning of the 1st century.
 The letters of St. Paul in the New Testament reflect this growth, particularly in his home province of Asia.
 From his home in Ephesus from 54 AD to 56 AD he noted that "all they which dwelt in Asia heard the word" and verified the existence of a church in Colossae as well as Troas.
 Later he received letters from Magnesia and Tralleis, both of which already had churches, bishops, and official representatives who supported Ignatius of Antioch.
 After the references to these institutions by St. Paul, the Book of Revelation mentions the Seven Churches of Asia: Ephesus, Magnesia, Thyatira, Smyrna, Philadelphia, Pergamon, and Laodicea.
 Even other non-Christians started to take notice of the new religion.
-In 112 the Roman governor in Bithynia writes to the Roman emperor Trajan that so many different people are flocking to Christianity, leaving the temples vacated.
+In 112 the Roman governor in Bithynia wrote to the Roman emperor Trajan that so many different people were flocking to Christianity that it was leaving the temples vacated.